finm-32900/finm-32900.github.io/_sources/lectures/Week6/GitHub_pull_requests.md

-# GitHub Pull Requests: Enhancing Collaborative Development
+# GitHub Issues and Pull Requests: Enhancing Collaborative Development

-GitHub, a pivotal platform in the software development domain, leverages *pull requests* as a fundamental mechanism for fostering collaboration, code quality, and project management.
-Pull requests are a formalized way of notifying team members about changes one has pushed to a GitHub repository.
-Through this process, team members can review, discuss, and eventually merge the change into the main branch of the project.
-This chapter explores the various use cases and the integral role pull requests play in a development team's workflow.
+GitHub, a pivotal platform in the software development domain, leverages *issues* for tracking tasks and bugs, and *pull requests* as a fundamental mechanism for fostering collaboration, code quality, and project management.
+While issues help teams organize and discuss requirements and problems, pull requests provide a formalized way to propose and review code changes.
+Through these integrated features, team members can coordinate work, review modifications, and merge changes into the main branch while maintaining clear connections between problem reports and their solutions.
+This chapter briefly introduces both features.

+- **GitHub Issue Tracker**: A collaborative tool for reporting bugs, requesting features, and tracking project tasks.
+Issues serve as discussion forums for technical problems and act as a central hub for work item management.
+- **Pull Request (PR)**: A formal proposal to merge code changes from a development branch into a project's main branch.
+PRs provide a structured interface for code review, continuous integration testing, and maintaining documentation of changes.

+## GitHub Issues

+GitHub's issue tracker provides a powerful complement to pull requests in managing software development workflows.
+The issue tracker is more than just a "to-do" list.
+It integrates with the pull request feature.
+The two features integrate seamlessly through:

+- **Issue-Reference Links**: Pull requests can reference issues using keywords like `fixes #123` or `closes [issue number]` in descriptions.
+When merged, this automatically closes the linked issue and creates a visible connection between them.

+- **Contextual Tracking**: Each pull request shows linked issues in the sidebar, while issues display associated PRs, maintaining full visibility of related work.

+- **Project Management**: Teams often use GitHub Projects to create boards that track both open issues and their corresponding pull requests, providing a unified view of work in progress.

+- **Discussion Threads**: Both issues and pull requests maintain comment threads, allowing teams to continue design discussions from initial problem reporting (issue) through implementation (PR).

 ## Use Cases of GitHub Pull Requests